 In an era where many of us are working harder and for longer hours than ever before as well as dealing with the stresses and trials that come with balancing a career and raising a family, many couples find it harder and harder to make time for one another.
 Quality time spent together gets harder and harder to come by.
 Communication doesn’t flow as freely as it once did.
 It becomes all-too tempting to snap and take your angers and frustrations out on one another.
 And while your love for one another is still felt, it has been muted by the quotidian trials of day-to-day life.

 A rift has begun to open up between you.
 The longer you leave it unattended, the wider it’s going to get.
+It can eve lead to deeply felt depression & anxiety.
 You need to take the time and effort to repair the damage that time, stress, circumstances and familiarity can do to a marriage.
-And while some couples are able to do this themselves, most find that they need a little help.
+And while some couples are able to do this themselves, many find that they need a little help.

 That’s where marriage and couples counseling come in.